rdnewman/rdnewman.github.io/_posts/2015-05-04-citrus-dates.md

 So our valid line just returned a string.
 We had that already to start with so this isn't very interesting other than to confirm it was a valid entry.
 We need to hookup some logic.

-Replace the first four rules in our grammar `dates.citrus` file with these contents:
+Replace the first four rules in our grammar `dates.citrus` file with these contents.
+The grammar won't change, but now we have some logic.

 ```
   rule dateMDY